yerlanamanbek/yerlanamanbek.github.io/_pages/cv.md

 porous media problems.
 Poster was presented in SIAM Conference on Computational Science and Engineering at Atlanta.
     * Developed a posteriori error estimate for EVMFEM.
-This is a great in practical applications in adaptive mesh renement.
+This is a great in practical applications in adaptive mesh refinement.
     * Presented research outcomes to industry professionals.
   * Github University
   * Duties included: Tagging issues